mozilla/readability/README.md

 * `charThreshold` (number, default `500`): the number of characters an article must have in order to return a result.
 * `classesToPreserve` (array): a set of classes to preserve on HTML elements when the `keepClasses` options is set to `false`.
 * `keepClasses` (boolean, default `false`): whether to preserve all classes on HTML elements.
 When set to `false` only classes specified in the `classesToPreserve` array are kept.
 * `disableJSONLD` (boolean, default `false`): when extracting page metadata, Readability gives precendence to Schema.org fields specified in the JSON-LD format.
-Set this option to false to skip JSON-LD parsing.
+Set this option to `true` to skip JSON-LD parsing.
 * `serializer` (function, default `el => el.innerHTML`) controls how the the `content` property returned by the `parse()` method is produced from the root DOM element.
 It may be useful to specify the `serializer` as the identity function (`el => el`) to obtain a DOM element instead of a string for `content` if you plan to process it further.

 ### `parse()`